Are you in pain because of hernia mesh?

 Contact us now if you're suffering.
 You may be entitled to substantial compensation and the consultation is always FREE.

-We are primarily looking for patients that underwent surgery between 2008 and May 2016.
+We are primarily looking for patients that underwent surgery between 2008 and May 2016 and had additional operations to remove/replace surgical mesh.
 When contacting us, please include as many details as possible including:

 - Date of operation